1 Esdras 7

 2And there was found at Achmetha, in the palace of the province of the Medes, a roll: therein was a record written: In the first year of Cyrus the king the same Cyrus made a decree concerning the house of God at Jerusalem, Let the house be builded, the place where they offered sacrifices.

 The written word endures.
-What is recorded becomes truth available to future generations.
+What is recorded becomes truth available to a generation that had not yet been born when the ink dried.
 Cyrus had spoken; Cyrus had written.
-The decree was not hearsay, not rumor, not the fading memory of an old king's promise.
-It was inscribed on a scroll in the palace of the Medes.
-When Darius finds it, he finds proof — and proof, once found, compels action3.
+The decree was not hearsay or the fading memory of an old king's promise.
+It was inscribed on a scroll and shelved among the treasures of the Medes, and there it kept faith with people it never met.
+When Darius finds it, he finds proof.
+Proof, once found, compels action.

 1 Esdras 7:3-7The Royal Decree: Restoration and Provision